NBISweden/GenErode/config/slurm/README.md

 `config.yaml` therein.
 Please make sure to add your slurm compute project ID in line 13 of `slurm/config.yaml` (`slurm_account`).

-> If any rule or group job fails due to too little memory or run time, their compute resources can be updated in `slurm/config.yaml`.
+> If a rule or group job fails due to too little memory or run time, their compute resources can be updated in `slurm/config.yaml`.
-Note that memory requirements are specified three times in the configuration file: 1) under `set-threads` (used by Snakemake to specify threads in rules), 2) under `set-resources` and therein under `mem_mb`, specifying the memory in Megabytes (multiplying the number of threads with the available memory per thread), and 3) under `set-resources` and therein under `cpus-per-task` (the same number as specified under `set-threads`, required for correct memory assignment on Dardel).
-Any rule or group job that is not listed under `set-threads` or `set-resources` uses the resources specified under`default-resources`.
+Rule or group jobs are using `default-resources` unless more threads (corresponding to cpus-per-task) or longer run times are required, which are specified per rule or group job under `set-threads` or `set-resources`, respectively.
+Memory in MB is automatically calculated from the number of threads specified under `default-resources` or `set-threads`, respectively.

 5) Start GenErode the following: